 With an immensely rich and unique culture, Hawai’i is a place where tradition thankfully remains.

 The first time I landed in Hawai’i I was a ripe, wise five years of age.

 I turned to my mum while the plane was taxing in and with total certainty exclaimed, “I’m home, Mama!”.
 She giggled and gently corrected me - “No Helly, we’re in Hawai’i now".
 I came back with “I knoowww, but now I’m home home!".

-With a quizzical look and a smile, Mum shrugged it off.
-She knew well enough to pick her battles.
+Mum shrugged it off.
+She knew to pick her battles.

 To this day though, I still remember looking out that plane window.
-My eyes went ablaze seeing the electric red and pink ginger flowers and the lush layers of vibrant greens on top of greens.
-All reached with joy to a steadfast powder blue sky and rapturous sun.
+My eyes were ablaze seeing the electric red and pink ginger flowers and all the layers of vibrant green against a endless blue sky.
 Somehow, before even setting foot on the volcanic soil, I knew I was somewhere I belonged.

-Since that day I’ve had the honour of calling the island of Oahu home for a brief period of time and still believe the islands are one place on earth where magic is as tangible as the sand beneath your toes.
-The plush, honeyed perfume of orchids floats by on a warm, salty breeze and you're convinced watching one kaleidoscope sunset after the other that life couldn't possible get sweeter.
+spending more time there, i still believe the islands are one place on earth where magic is as tangible as the sand beneath your toes.
+The honeyed perfume of orchids floats on a warm, salty breeze and it feels like maybe the only important thing in life is watching a slow sunset with the ones you love.

 One essential teaching of Aloha is this: